Jim n Katie Patterson took me and Dottie Moffett to Las Vegas from Red River, New Mexico in their Ford LTD.

 - The name Colorado was for its muddy colour and its clarity is in fact an undesirable artifact because of Glen Canyon Dam upstream;

-- Jim has hiked the rim to rim hike through the canyon a number of times since – an annual pilgrimage – the last I heard when he was 70!
+- Jim Patterson has since hiked rim to rim through the canyon a number of times – he made it an annual pilgrimage.
+The last I heard was when he was 70!

 These pics off the ‘net – I’ll add my own when I find them! –